 In June 2016, the Financial Accounting Standards Board ("FASB") issued ASU 2016-13, Financial Instruments - Credit Losses.
 The ASU provides new guidance for estimating credit losses on certain types of financial instruments by introducing an approach based on expected losses.
 This requires a modified retrospective method of adoption.
-ASU 2017-04 was adopted on January 1, 2020.
+ASU 2016-13 was adopted on January 1, 2020.
 The adoption of this ASU did not have a material impact on the Company's consolidated financial statements.

 In January 2017, the FASB issued ASU 2017-04, Intangibles - Goodwill and Other.
 The ASU simplifies the quantitative goodwill impairment test by eliminating the second step of the test.
 Under this ASU, impairment will be measured by comparing the estimated fair value of the reporting unit with its carrying value.
 The new guidance does not amend the optional qualitative assessment of goodwill impairment.
-This new guidance was adopted on January 1, 2020 and had no impact on the Company's financial statements.
+ASU 2017-04 was adopted on January 1, 2020.
+The adoption of this ASU did not impact the Company's consolidated financial statements.

 In December 2019, the FASB issued ASU 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes.
 The amendments in this ASU simplify the accounting for income taxes by removing certain exceptions for investments, intraperiod allocations and interim calculations and include additional guidance in order to reduce complexity in accounting for income taxes.
 ASU 2019-12 is effective for annual periods beginning after December 15, 2020, with early adoption permitted.
-This new guidance was early adopted on January 1, 2020 and the adoption of this ASU did not have a material impact on the Company's consolidated financial statements.
+ASU 2019-12 was early adopted on January 1, 2020 and the adoption of this ASU did not have a material impact on the Company's consolidated financial statements.